gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-23-Closure-in-JavaScript-for-Function-Programming.md

 	console.log(mean(population.map(power_k(5))) //Output 5.333333333333333

 There are several interesting uses of such closure.
-An more sophisticated example could be where one wants to simulate the behavior of gas with fixed volume and mass but varying temperature.
+A more sophisticated example could be where one wants to simulate the behavior of gas with fixed volume and mass but varying temperature.
 Then the behavior can be enclosed as a function of temperature with the volume and mass encapsulated as data.

+A detailed discussion higher order function with an example involving closure is in this article: [Higher Order Functions in Functional Programming using JavaScript](/2023/05/26/Higher-Order-Functions-in-Functional-Programming-using-JavaScript.html).